alephcloud/hs-configuration-tools/README.md

         ]
 ~~~

-Finally, we define an command line option parser using the machinery from
+Finally we define a command line option parser using the machinery from
 the [optparse-applicative](https://hackage.haskell.org/package/optparse-applicative)
 package.
 Similar to the `FromJSON` instance the parser does not yield a value
 directly but instead yields a function that updates a given `Auth` value with
 the value from the command line.
+The `⊕` is a single spaced UTF-8 version of
+the infix monoidal concatenation operator `<>`.

 ~~~{.haskell}
 pAuth ∷ MParser Auth